Reed (name): Reeds of Northumberland

 The Reeds of Northumberland in England were originally centered around the chief Reed residence at Troughend in Redesdale, on the banks of the River Rede.
 According to Sir Walter Scott:

 The earliest reference to the Reeds of Troughend is from 1400, when "Thomas Reed of Redysdale" is recorded in county records as paying "to William de Swinburne in the sum of 20 pds...for the ransom of William Moetrop of Tenedale".
 In 1429 Thomas Reed is again recorded, as serving on a jury in Elsdon.
 In 1442, a John Reed is described as "the Laird of Troughwen, the chief of the name of Reed, and divers of his followers...a ruder and more lawless crew there needs not be..."

 The Reeds of Northumberland were one of the Border Reiver families of the 16th century, who lived by blackmail and cattle rustling in the Anglo-Scottish border country.

 One notable Reed was Percival Reed, believed to have been Laird of Troughend in the 1580s and 1590s.
 His story has been handed down in The Death of Parcy Reed, a traditional Border ballad (Child Ballad 193).
 This song tells of an alliance between the Halls of Redesdale and the Crosiers of Liddesdale in Scotland, against the Reeds.
 Percival Reed held the office of Keeper of Redesdale, and had arrested one Whinton Crosier for raiding in the valley.
 This put the Reeds at feud with the Crosier family.
 The Halls, old friends of Percy Reed, turned against him and conspired with the Crosiers to trap him while he was out hunting.
 When the Crosiers ambushed Percy, the Halls watched as he was murdered.
 Percy stood alone unarmed against the Crosiers, and according to the ballad:

 Percy Reed's ghost is said to have haunted Redesdale for many years, and "at times he would come gallantly cantering across the moorland as he had done when blood ran warm in his veins. ...And yet, again, he would come as a fluttering, homeless soul, whimpering and formless, with a moaning cry for Justice—Justice—Judgment on him who had by black treachery hurried him unprepared to his end."

 In Norway

 Many Norwegians use a last name derived from their family farm or town.
-Reed is a village in Sogn og Fjordane county in Norway.
+Reed is a village Gloppen Municipality in Vestland county in Norway.
 As of 2010, 325 share the surname Reed.